Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

 #1.
 The U.S. Dollar (USD)

 The USD has globally wide acceptance in trade and commerce.
-The U.S. Dollar is highly liquid and is the most traded currency having a pair with all the major currency across the world.
+The U.S. Dollar is highly liquid and is the most traded currency having a pair with all the major currencies across the world.

-Plus dollar is the most sought out global reserve currency used by central banks of almost every nation.
+Additionally, the dollar is the most sought-after global reserve currency used by central banks of almost every nation.

 #2.
 The Euro (EUR)